Open Gardens Canberra – Grants Program

 To be eligible for this grant, applicants must demonstrate:

-- Community Engagement: Be a nonprofit organisation, community group, or individual engaging the wider community in gardening.
+1. Applicant Eligibility: Applicants must be a nonprofit organisation, community group, or an individual engaging the wider community in horticulture.

-- Project Location: The project must be located in the ACT region.
+2. Project Location: The project must be located in the Australian Capital Territory (ACT)/ Queanbeyan region.

 2024 Projects